pdstevenson/pdstevenson.github.io/_publications/publications.md

 A ✅ following a link indicates freely-available content.
 Links followed by ❌ are to subscription journal versions or other paid content.
 For articles where I do not provide a link to a free version, you may still find the article on institutional repositories.
 Using Google Scholar often finds such versions.

+**135.** "*Tautomerisation Mechanisms in the Adenine-Thymine Nucleobase Pair During DNA Strand Separation*", Benjamin King, Max Winokan, Louie Slocombe, Paul Stevenson, Jim Al-Khalili, and Marco Sacchi, in preparation.

+**134.** "*Variational Algorithm to Find Eigenvalues of Nuclear Models*", I. Hobday, P. Stevenson, and J. Benstead, in preparation for proceedings of M&C 2023 - The International Conference on Mathematics and Computational Methods Applied to Nuclear Science and Engineering.

 **133.** "*Variance minimisation on a quantum computer for nuclear structure*", Isaac Hobday, Paul Stevenson, and James Benstead, submitted to Nuclear Data 2022 Conference Proceedings, [arxiv: 2209.07820](http://arxiv.org/abs/2209.07820) ✅

 **132.** "*Mean-field Simulations of Es-254 + Ca-48 Heavy-Ion Reactions*", Paul D Stevenson, submitted to Frontiers in Physics